ssatguru/Vishva.java/README.md

 ## to build

 * this project has a dependency on the [EditControl Artifact](https://github.com/ssatguru/BabylonJS-EditControl).
-Download, build and install that in your local Maven repository/
+Download, build and install that in your local Maven repository.

 * download this project, if you haven't already done so.